 Adding an attractive hummingbird feeder not only helps attract these tiny guests, it also looks really pretty as garden art in your landscape.
 Nectar in feeders need to be changed about every 3 days.

-The plants listed above are just a few of the varieties that you can choose from; come in to The Family Tree and speak to one of our sales associates to find out more!
+The plants listed above are just a few of the varieties that you can choose from; come into The Family Tree in Snellville, GA and speak to one of our sales associates to find out more!
 For a printable list of plants, click here.